Ahmed101Mohammed/standard-styles/README.md

 ## If you want to share in this project:
     1. Download the project.
-    2. Add your stander syle for any elment.
+    2. Add your stander syle for any element.
-    3. Write a comment a bove your styling.
+    3. Write a comment above your styling.
-    4. Add new part in the README file for your new syles.
+    4. Add a new part in the README file for your new syles.
-        > Add your new bart bellow the last part of
+        > Add your new Bart below the last part of
         > the ***The Standard that Added in the project Until now***